My travels in the 1990s

 When and how it all began – 37 countries visited

-In the 1990s, I traveled to numerous countries across Western Europe.
-It was not until I turned 24 and completed my university education that I took off on my first overseas adventure.
+Although I explored much of Western Europe in the 1990s, it wasn’t until I turned 24 and finished university that I set off on my first real overseas adventure.

 Countries visited in 1990s – 37